Scans

 Sometimes vulnerability scans identify a vulnerability in your environment that may be a false positive.
 To investigate an identified vulnerability that may be a false positive, contact Alert Logic.
 The security analysts in the Alert Logic Security Operations Center (SOC) carefully review the vulnerability and assess the accuracy of the result.

 For PCI scans, false positives of High, Critical, or Urgent levels require a dispute.
-To learn how to dispute a PCI scan false positive, see Dispute failing vulnerabilities.
+To learn how to dispute a PCI scan false positive, see Scans.

 To report a false positive (for non-PCI scans):